An industrial research centre with oat in focus

 What we do

-In five work package, from genome to healthy, sustainable products, scientists and companies work together to get knowledge and new, innovative products
+In six work packages, from genome to healthy, sustainable products and tests in a wet milling pilot plant, scientists and companies work together to get knowledge and new, innovative products

 “Our goal is to develop food industry using oat as the fundamental ingredient”